IBS - Gut bacteria test Comprehensive Stool Analysis test UK

-There is a new test available which is proving to be of great benefit to IBS sufferers.
+There is a extremely helpful comprehensive stool test that is now available which is proving to be of great benefit to IBS sufferers.

 Called the CSA test, it stands for Comprehensive Stool Analysis test and comprehensive is exactly what it is.
 Patients send in stool samples and they are examined under an extremely powerful microscope to discover if they contain various substances which might be causing IBS type symptoms or digestive problems.